ajstarks/giocanvas/gchart/README.md

 ## Introduction

-gchart makes charts from data read from files or standard input.
+gchart makes charts using data read from a file or standard input.

-The data format is tab-separated name, value fields with optional comments.
+The data format is tab-separated [name, value] fields with optional comments that serve as the chart's title.

 An optional third field specifying a color is used by the pie and lego chart types.

 For example: